JeffLawrence1/book_app/README.md

 Start time: 8:20

+Finish time: 11:10

+Actual time needed to complete: 2 hrs 50 mins

+Number and name of feature: #2 Add an End point to books ID

+Estimate of time needed to complete:

+Start time: 11:15

 Finish time:

 Actual time needed to complete:
 #Day 1

 Number and name of feature: #1 Application load